Sammons/morbid/README.md

 We will:

 * Strive to be simple, but not at the cost of breadth.
+  + Even if something is not documented, it should work the way you would think it does
+  + We won't give up on fun things like window functions in SQL just to make the api more minimal
+  + We will still try to keep the api more minimal :)
 * Encourage declarative, but clear programming.
 * Provide the strongest types possible.
   + If it compiles, it should work as intended.